Coca-Cola sign

 Examples of the hybrid brand architecture model include Coca-Cola, Volkswagen and Amazon.

 Examples of the hybrid brand architecture model include Coca-Cola, Volkswagen and Amazon.
-Amazon, in particular, has a host of brands that range from Amazon Prime and Amazon Echo that are very clearly visually signposted as part of the brand to brands such as IMDb and Twitch that have remained mostly intact post-acquisition.
+Amazon, in particular, has a host of brands that range from Amazon Prime and Amazon Echo which are very clearly visually signposted as part of the brand to brands such as IMDb and Twitch that have remained mostly intact post-acquisition.

 Facebook is also making a transition from a single-platform brand to a hybrid brand that is both the social media platform and the parent company that endorses acquired platforms such as Whatsapp and Instagram.
 The ‘two facebooks’ having different identities to signify which you are interacting with — either parent or platform.